 “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.” – Acts 4:12

 It is the kindness and favor of God that presents us with this offer of salvation but, as Jude reminds us, there are requirements that come with it –

 “I will therefore put you in remembrance, though ye once knew this, how that the Lord, having saved the people out of the land of Egypt, afterward destroyed them that believed not.“ – Jude 1:5

 When Jesus began His earthly ministry, His message was “Repent, for the kingdom of heaven is at hand.”
 There has to be a change of heart, a turning around, a surrendering to God’s sovereignty and will in receiving salvation.
 We can come as we are but, we have to come.
-If we continue living in sin as we were, Paul says we received the grace of God in vain (2 Cor.
+If we continue living in sin as we were, Paul says we received the grace of God in vain (We then, as workers together with him, beseech you also that ye receive not the grace of God in vain. – 2 Cor.
 6:1).
 This does not mean we are suddenly perfect but that we begin towards perfection, trusting in God’s favor to help us on the way.